w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 Optional ideas to teach the learning outcomes:

-* Demonstrate the use of styles for distinguishing user interface components from one another, such as links, buttons, form elements, and texts.
+* Demonstrate the use of styles to distinguish user interface components from one another, such as links, buttons, form elements, and texts.
 Explain how people rely on font sizes, spacing, and typography to distinguish components from one another.
 * Demonstrate the use of different font sizes and explain how they affect readability of the content.
 * Show examples of different page layouts with and without adequate spacing.
 Explain how spacing allows to distinguish different user interface components and pieces of content from one another.
-Emphasize that spacing also allows for better readability of contents and for better identifications of the different parts of the user interface. apply adequate spacing, see @@@
+Emphasize that spacing also allows for better readability of contents and for better identifications of the different parts of the user interface.

 #### Ideas to Assess Knowledge for Topic

-Optional ideas to support assessment:
+Optional ideas to assess knowledge:

 * Practical &mdash; Students design a paper prototype with distinguishable styles that help perceive different contents.
 Assess how students use different style properties to make content perceivable and to distinguish components from one another.